opennms-forge/ansible-opennms/README.md

 * OpenNMS Minion for monitoring isolated network segments
 * OpenNMS Sentinel for scaling workloads in the storage backend

+I have started this project recently and is in an early stage and not ready for production use yet.

 ## 🎯 Scope

 * Gives users the possibility to deploy the components following best-practices